atxmtx/identify/README.md

 ## License

-This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)
+This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT) and the [GNU General Public License, version 2.0](https://opensource.org/licenses/GPL-2.0)

 ## Donate

-You are welcome to support this project using [Flattr](https://flattr.com/submit/auto?user_id=idleberg&url=https://github.com/idleberg/node-atom-identify) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`
+You are welcome to support this project using [Flattr](https://flattr.com/submit/auto?user_id=atxmtx&url=https://github.com/atxmtx/identify) or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`